Why Australia's changes to Olympic funding could widen the divide between rich and poor sports - ExBulletin

 Another innovative approach to sports financing is to redirect some of the government taxes collected from sports betting.

-Seen prevalence of sports betting in Australiathis represents a potentially untapped source of revenue that could provide a sustainable funding stream for sports organizations.
+Given the prevalence of sports betting in Australia, this represents a potentially untapped source of revenue that could provide a sustainable funding stream for sports organizations.

 World Athletics' recent decision to award the award cash prizes for medal achievements introduces an extra dimension to the discussion about the financing of athletes and sports.